 Each has a unique set of considerations which can range from training and development to the gradual ‘easing out’ of the older generation, an extremely sensitive subject for all involved.

-This does not necessarily mean it will be generating the most cash, as there are many other factors that can affect the final sale value, It could be to ensure the processes and incumbent staff are able to run the business in the same way without the owners in place.
+This doesn’t necessarily mean it will be generating the most cash, as there are many other factors that can affect the final sale value.
+It could be to ensure the processes and incumbent staff are able to run the business in the same way without the owners in place.

 The most common decision is to maintain a balance between more than one option, and slowly identify the preferred route; we can help maintain this balance whilst a potential successor or purchaser can be found, and a decision as to the preferred option crystallises.
 We’ve helped a number of long standing clients through the process, dealing with the subsequent sale process as necessary.